Strip vs FUE

 The FUE technique is good for patients with limited hair loss.
 It is also appropriate for patients with scarring from trauma, and dermatology conditions, and for patients who tend to heal with wide scars.
 It is also beneficial for patients who wear their hair very short.
 It is not indicated for patients with curly hair.

 When FUE’s are extracted, the follicular units are potentially susceptible to trauma, which creates a risk that the follicular units will not survive.
 Moreover, less tissue surrounds the grafts, putting the grafts at risk for dehydration, the main cause of reduced survival.
 However, these techniques are very dependent on the technical skills of the surgeon.
 And, many patients who have undergone FUE have excellent results.

 Dr. M. David Cole, M.D. of Horizon Dermatology and Laser Institute, is exceedingly well qualified and experienced in hair transplantation techniques.
 His artistic skills combined with his technical expertise can achieve a natural appearance with the necessary density, using either technique.
 He will assess the donor hair density and quality to determine the appropriate technique based on your hair, the number of grafts needed and the location of the grafts.

 Each technique has benefits and disadvantages.
 Both are acceptable and can produce excellent results.
 FUE is ideal for patients who do not want a linear scar.
-When you are considering hair transplantation, call the Horizon Dermatology and Laser Institute in Newport Beach, California.
+When you are considering hair transplantation, call the Horizon Dermatology and Laser Institute in Newport Beach, Torrance, and Fullerton, California.
 You will experience a kind and caring environment and superlative professional services.